 This is a very inexpensive and easy method to train your tomatoes to stand straight and tall.
 All you have to do is put two metal poles in the ground.
 That sounds easy enough, right?

-So when your tomatoes grow to meet the first wire then you clip the vines to the pole with a clothes pin, plastic clip, or Velcro.
-You do this every 5 feet.
+When your tomatoes grow to meet the first wire then you clip the vines to the pole with a clothespin, plastic clip, or Velcro.
+You do this every 5-feet.

 10. The PVC Pipe Tomato Cage

 This tomato cage is a very sturdy one.
 It starts with a large PVC pipe that you attach the tomatoes to.

 However, there are smaller PVC pipes that are formed into a box shape from the bottom of the tomato to the top.
 This gives the tomatoes an ample amount of room to grow and lots of support.

 I truly like this idea because it is inexpensive and should last for years to come.

 As you can see on the site, this woman grows monster tomatoes.
 So these are a great option for any type of tomato plant.

 The design is simple as well and is something even the newest member of the DIY Club could figure out and build quickly.